How enabled are your people?

 In NLP, the surface structure is what people say (communicate) and do (behaviour).
 Deep structure is the rich meaning, values and worldviews underneath what people say and do.

-Deep structure is where the most sustainable transformation happens.
+Coaching people at their deep structure is where real transformation happens.
 It is also where the deepest part of you lives.

 From the context of change, the surface structure is about the HOW and the DOING part.
 It involves skill sets, actions, solutions, systems, processes, metrics of performance, techniques and methods.